 LYMPHOMA IN DOGS

 The “typical” canine lymphoma patient is a middle aged dog presented to the veterinarian because one or more lumps have been found.
-The veterinarian rapidly determines that all of the peripheral lymph nodes (those near the skin surface) are enlarged and firm.
-Usually the dog has not been showing any signs of illness.
+The veterinarian rapidly determines that these lumps are actually lymph nodes and that many (if not all) of the peripheral lymph nodes (those near the skin surface) are enlarged and firm.
+Usually the dog has not been showing any signs of illness; he simply has lumps.
 The next step is a blood panel and urinalysis to more completely assess the patient’s health and one or more lymph nodes are aspirated or biopsied to confirm the diagnosis of lymphoma.

 So here we are.

 We have confirmed lymphoma and we know the average life expectancy for a patient with untreated lymphoma is about 2 months from the time of diagnosis.
 If this is your dog you probably need some time to absorb the import of the cancer diagnosis.
 You have many general questions and you know that a decision regarding chemotherapy must be rendered.

 We will attempt to cover commonly asked questions owners have at this point:

 We do not know how dogs (or people for that matter) get cancer most of the time.
 There are many types of cancer and many possible causes of cancer (chemicals in our environment – especially cigarette smoke, sun exposure, assorted viruses and infections).
 There are important genetic factors as well.